JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 # <a name="SetInlineObject"></a>SetInlineObject

+Sets or inserts the properties of an inline object for a degenerate range.

 ```
 FUNCTION CTextRange2.SetInlineObject (BYVAL nType AS Long, BYVAL Align AS LONG, BYVAL Char AS LONG, _
 BYVAL Char1 AS LONG, BYVAL Char2 AS LONG, BYVAL Count AS LONG, BYVAL TeXStyle AS LONG, BYVAL cCol AS LONG) AS HRESULT